Mindfulness for young people

 .b pronounced ‘dot be’, stands for ‘stop, breathe and be!’
 It’s 9 lesson course for young people aged 11-19.
 The programme was written by experienced classroom teachers and mindfulness practitioners and evaluated positively by Oxford and Cambridge Universities.
 Since it first started it has been successfully rolled out to schools across the UK and Europe.

 In November 2014 I went to Loretto College, Omagh to do a morning workshop with 150 14/15-year-old girls (year 11).
-Their Teacher wrote to me after:
+The teacher wrote to me after:

 “Just a wee note to thank you for your beautiful thoughts yesterday with the Year 11 group.
 Itwas a delight!
 I know the breathing exercises will be revisited by the students as a means to cope with present realities.
 Many thanks again – Donna”